 Or you could make a phone call:

 It can be awkward for you, but it’s awkward for them too.
 That’s why it works.
 You don’t need to say a lot.
 Tell them what invoice is late and let them do the talking.
 Don’t speak to fill the silence.

 The gentle reminder email you don’t have to write

 For many businesses, following up invoices can be soul-crushing work.
 You can remove yourself from the equation by using an online invoicing system.
 The software keeps a list of all your invoices and watches your bank deposits for matching payments.
 When an invoice is still unpaid on its due date, the software will automatically send a pre-written email reminding the customer they owe you.
 You’ll only need to get involved with cases where reminders have been ignored.

 The last word on how to send an invoice

 When sending invoices, timing is critical.
 You can’t get paid until the customer has the bill.
 Send your invoice and put the ball into their court as soon as you can.
-And if the money is not forthcoming, check out our guide on how to chase outstanding invoices.
+And if the money’s not forthcoming, check out our guide on chasing payments.

 Xero does not provide accounting, tax, business or legal advice.
 This guide has been provided for information purposes only.
 You should consult your own professional advisors for advice directly relating to your business or before taking action in relation to any of the content provided.

 Access all Xero features for 30 days, then decide which plan best suits your business.